Evaporation of a nonsingular Reissner-Nordstr\"om black hole and information loss problem: Regularization of Reissner-Nordstr o m metric

 \subsubsection{Time-dependent regularization}

 We would like to consider a different choice where the scale of the regularization $\ell$ depends on the advanced time as

 where $b$ is a nondimensional constant.
 Then, the function $F_-(v,r)$ is

 The reason for considering the time-dependent regularization is that the self-similar property of the evaporation model (A), reviewed in Sect.~\ref{Subsec:Evaporation_model_A}, is kept for the value of $b\neq 0$ as well, and thus, the analysis can be carried out with a straightforward modification to Sect.~\ref{Subsec:Evaporation_model_A}.
 We present this analysis in the next section.
+Examinations of geometrical properties in the constant regularization are done in Appendix~\ref{Appendix:Geometrical-quantities}.